PX4/PX4-Devguide/en/simulation/ros_interface.md

-# Interfacing the Simulation to ROS
+# ROS with Gazebo Simulation

-[ROS](../ros/README.md) (Robot Operating System) is a general purpose robotics library that can be used with the PX4 flight stack and also (optionally) with the Gazebo simulator.
+[ROS](../ros/README.md) (Robot Operating System) can be used with the PX4 flight stack and the Gazebo simulator.
 It uses the [MAVROS](../ros/mavros_installation.md) MAVLink node to communicate with PX4.

-The diagram below shows the *standard* [PX4 simulation environment](../simulation/README.md#sitl-simulation-environment).
+The ROS/Gazebo integration with PX4 follows the pattern in the diagram below (this shows the *generic* [PX4 simulation environment](../simulation/README.md#sitl-simulation-environment)).
 PX4 communicates with the simulator (e.g. Gazebo) to receive sensor data from the simulated world and send motor and actuator values.
-It communicates with the GCS and Offboard API to send telemetry from the simulated environment and receive commands.
+It communicates with the GCS and an Offboard API (e.g. ROS) to send telemetry from the simulated environment and receive commands.

 ![PX4 SITL overview](../../assets/simulation/px4_sitl_overview.png)

-The ROS/Gazebo integration with PX4 follows the pattern above.
-The only *slight* difference being that ROS initiates the connection on port 14557, while it is more typical for an offboard API to listen for connections on UDP port 14540.
+> **Note** The only *slight* difference to "normal behaviour" is that ROS initiates the connection on port 14557, while it is more typical for an offboard API to listen for connections on UDP port 14540.

 ## Installing Gazebo for ROS